About Kasia

 I was hooked.
 I took on renovating the kitchen, painting the cabinets, new over-the-range microwave, teak butcher-block countertops, farmhouse sink.
 Around the time we were doing countertops I became pregnant with our fourth son.

 Two months after fourth son was born we picked up shop and moved to Arizona into a 2800-square-foot tract home built in 2002.
 Home renovations have become a form of therapy.
 Then it started to evolve from home renovation into more.
-I’ve tried reupholstering, building furniture, took interior design courses, sculpting, painting and drawing, and am now a year deep into woodworking.
+I’ve tried reupholstering, building furniture, took interior design courses, sculpting, painting and drawing, and am now deep into woodworking.
 While I still have depressive and anxious episodes, I have healed loads.
 Giving myself the freedom to create, to try, to want, and to reach, I have given myself the freedom to create myself into whatever and whoever I want to be.
 Yes, I am a mom, but my identity goes so far beyond that.
 And one of the best parts, I am a much better mom.
 And as my oldest starts into the tween years, I can help him overcome his perfectionist tendencies because he’s always seeing me fail and move on.